dylan-shao/ML-DS-Udacity_Data_Scientist_Nanodegree/0. Projects/Unspuervised Learning: Identify_Customer_Segments/README.md

 (Double-click this cell and replace this text with your own text, reporting your decisions regarding feature scaling.)
 A:

+Imputation was applied with `mean` substitution because it has benefit of not changing the sample mean for that variable.

-Applied StandardScaler feature scaling from sklearn to only the none-object type.
+And because the features has different scales, this can greatly impact the clusters you get when using K-Means.
+So I applied StandardScaler feature scaling from sklearn to only the none-object type.

 ### Step 2.2: Perform Dimensionality Reduction